DolibarrLabs/dolibase/README.md

 **Note** that `localhost/dolibarr` may change depending on your dolibarr installation & your domain name.

-Check the [demonstration video](https://youtu.be/BmbAXGRQqyA) for a quick example.
+Check this [demonstration video](https://youtu.be/BmbAXGRQqyA) for a quick example.

 ## Examples